LosoncziTamas/Notes/Unity3D/Game architecture with scriptable objects/game-architecture-with-scriptable-objects.md

 ### Runtime Sets
 - Keep track of all objects in the scene.
+  - For example buildings placed in an RTS.
+  - Items on map.
+- For example there are some objects in the game and they add themselves to a RunTime set.
+There is a script that disables a random object in the list.
+  - Since this is a scriptable object the references can be maintained within scene load.
+A prefab referencing an asset.
 - Avoid race conditions.
 - More flexible then Unity tags.
 Strings are error prone.
 Only one tag per object.